0xPARC/0xparc-intro-book/src/fhe2.typ

 )
 (For reference, the actual value is $4$, so our accumulated error is $2$.)

-Finally, let’s say your message is $m = 5$.
+Finally, let us say your message is $m = 5$.
 So you set
 $y = y_0 - m = 6 - 5 = 1$, and send the ciphertext:
 #figure(
   align(center)[#table(